Storage

 Smart fallback: If the WebP version is larger than the original (rare, well-compressed JPEGs), the original is served instead.
 You never get a worse result.

-This works even when your app is sleeping — images are served directly by the platform without waking your app, so there's zero cold start for image requests.
+For public objects this works even when your app is sleeping — images are served directly by the platform without waking your app, so there's zero cold start for image requests.
+Private objects still require a valid read grant.

 Custom Settings